anderkve/FYS3150/book/introduction_to_cpp/classes.md

 ### Syntax of derived class: source file

 The syntax of the source file is pretty much identical to the source file of any class.
-We'll instead show an example on how to actually use something you inherit from the superclass.
+We'll instead provide an example that showcases how to actually use something you inherit from the superclass.

 ## Practical example: Quadratic polynomial